MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

 3. Test the plugin in Semantic Kernel and ChatGPT.

-## Create HTTP endpoints for each function
+## Provide HTTP endpoints for each function
 Before we can expose our plugin to other applications, we need to create an HTTP endpoint for each of our native functions.
 This will allow us to call our native functions from any other service.
 You can achieve this multiple ways, but in this article we'll use Azure Functions.

 ### Create a new Azure Function project